| Exploiting Relational Database Technology in GISPeter Batty, July 1990(For a scanned PDF version of the original article, 1.26MB,

 others.
 This requirement applies equally to both graphical

 and alphanumeric aspects of the data.
+DB2 provides standard facilities to

 provide read, update, insert and delete authority on any